 *Photo of McFarland Fire courtesy of William Hoxie*

 2020 Wildfire Response

 The 2020 Wildfire Season brought multiple blazes to the Northern California region and throughout the West Coast.
 United Way of Northern California (UWNC) responded to wildfires in our nine-county area, including the Northern Complex fire in Butte and Plumas counties, the Slater Fire in Siskiyou County, and the Zogg Fire in Shasta and Tehama counties, which have claimed lives and destroyed hundreds of homes.
-UWNC is providing financial support to individuals and to agencies that are working on the ground to assist survivors, evacuees and others impacted by the fires.
+UWNC has provided financial support to individuals and agencies assisting those impacted by the fires.

 UWNC is seeking and accepting donations to help in this work.
 Over the past two years, through the generosity of our donors, we have distributed more than $6 million to at least 10,000 survivors of the 2018 Camp and Carr Fires, many of whom are affected by the current fire crisis and also by the COVID-19 pandemic.
 More funding is needed as the effects of these tragedies are long-term – for example, financial assistance to Camp and Carr survivors will be needed for at least the next two years, with United Way having distributed $3 million in 2020 alone.
 We anticipate that the more than 500 families displaced by the 2020 fires in our region will similarly need ongoing support.